Dental Implants in Steele Creek, Charlotte

 Dental implants are considered the standard of care for tooth replacement.
 Here are a few reasons why dentists recommend them:

-- A dental implant looks and functions very similarly to natural teeth—much more so than dentures.
+- A dental implant looks and functions very similarly to natural teeth—much more so than dentures

-- Dental implants are permanent structures that become integrated into the jawbone, so there is no worry about moving or slipping as can occur with dentures.
+- Dental implants are permanent structures that become integrated into the jawbone, so there is no worry about moving or slipping as can occur with dentures

-What are the benefits of choosing dental implants?
+What are some advantages of dental implants?

 There are many benefits to choosing dental implants for tooth replacement in Charlotte, NC:

 - Because the implant integrates with the jawbone, it protects you from bone loss.
-Without a dental implant to take the place of a missing tooth root, the jawbone will begin to break down and cause your face to take on a sunken appearance.
+Without a dental implant to take the place of a missing tooth root, the jawbone will begin to break down and cause your face to take on a sunken appearance

 - You can chew all of your favorite crunchy vegetables and juicy steaks without worry.
-Unlike dentures that move and shift, you will have no concerns when you eat, speak, and laugh.
+Unlike dentures that move and shift, you will have no concerns when you eat, speak, and laugh

 What is the process like for getting implants?